A nested divide-and-conquer method for tensor Sylvester equations with positive definite hierarchically semiseparable coefficients: Introduction

 A particular case of this setting has been considered in \cite{townsend-fortunato}, where the $A_t$ are banded SPD (and therefore have low-rank off-diagonal blocks), and a nested Alternating Direction Implicit (ADI) solver is applied to a 3D tensor equation with no structure in $\T B$.
 The complexity of the algorithm is quasi-optimal $\mathcal O(n^3 \log^3 n)$, but the hidden constant is very large, and the approach is not practical already for moderate $n$; see \cite{strossner2021fast} for a comparison with methods with a higher asymptotic complexity.

-We remark that the tensor equation \eqref{eq:tens-sylv} can be solved by diagonalization of the $A_t$s in a stable way, as described in the pseudocode of Algorithm~\ref{alg:diag}.
+We remark that, when the coefficients $A_t$ are SPD, the tensor equation \eqref{eq:tens-sylv} can be solved by diagonalization of the $A_t$s in a stable way, as described in the pseudocode of Algorithm~\ref{alg:diag}.
 Without further assumptions, this costs $\mathcal O(dn^3 + n^{d+1})$ when all dimensions are equal.

 If the $A_t$ can be efficiently diagonalized, then Algorithm~\ref{alg:diag} attains a quasi-optimal complexity.
 For instance, in the case of finite difference discretizations of the $d$-dimensional Laplace operator, diagonalizing the matrices $A_t$ via the fast sine or cosine transforms (depending on the boundary conditions) yields the complexity $\mathcal O(n^d \log n)$.
 Recently, it has been shown that positive definite HSS enjoy a structured eigendecomposition \cite{ou2022superdc}, that can be retrieved in $\mathcal O(n \log^2 n)$ time.
 In addition, multiplying a vector by the eigenvector matrix costs only $\mathcal O(n\log(n))$ because the latter can be represented as a product of permutations and Cauchy-like matrices, of logarithmic length.
 These features can be exploited into Algorithm~\ref{alg:diag} to obtain an efficient solver.
 The approach proposed in this work has the same $\mathcal O(n^d \log n)$ asymptotic complexity but, as we will demonstrate in our numerical experiments, will result in significantly lower computational costs.